Mgor3944/InnerStepsWebApp/README.md

 # InnerStepsWebApp
-Our AI-powered, anxiety support program provides families with a series of interactive picture/audio story adventures breaking down therapy into bite-sized lessons that help children build practical coping strategies, and confidence that suit their unique needs and reading level
+Our AI-powered, anxiety support program provides families with a series of interactive picture/audio story adventures breaking down therapy into bite-sized lessons that help children build practical coping strategies, and confidence that suit their unique needs and reading level.

+## Note: Mobile Under Construction Page
+Added an under-construction page that redirects users on devices with screen width below 1000px.
+This page informs users that the app is optimized for tablets and desktops.
+Remove this redirection once mobile layouts are ready.

 MVP Build: